MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 powershell.exe -ExecutionPolicy Bypass
 ```

-When the PowerShell script successfully runs, it starts a browser session where you enter your Microsoft account (MSA) credetials (the credentials must have access to your OneDrive files).
+When the PowerShell script successfully runs, it starts a browser session where you enter your Microsoft account (MSA) credentials (the credentials must have access to your OneDrive files).
 After consenting, the browser's address bar contains the grant code (see ?code={copy this code}).

 ```
 https://login.live.com/oauth20_desktop.srf?code=M7ab570e5-a1c0-32e5-a946-e4490c822954&lc=1033